-Plants soaked; buds mushy and trashed, covered with white/blue mold and black bud rot.
+Plants soaked, buds mushy and trashed, covered with grey-blue mold and black bud rot.
 Only to harvest and bring them inside to further multiply the problem.

 Many cannabis growers feel it is impossible to produce buds worth any value in such wet weather.
 They will be stuck pulling plants well before they are finished flowering, and justify doing so by the bad weather.
 Early harvesting will produce shrunken yields and scrawny, undeveloped buds that are difficult to market.